 With our Modern Languages Foundation Entry course you can learn how to communicate freely in a choice of European and non-European languages as well as immersing yourself in the culture, politics and economics of those countries.

 Why study with us

-- You’ll get opportunities to spend time studying abroad to enhance your language skills, improve your confidence and experience a different culture.
+- You’ll get opportunities to spend time studying abroad.
+Enhance your language skills, improve your confidence and experience a different culture.